 When a URI is requested, the code that should be run to generate the response is specified by a route.

-In order to establish routes, a new.routing.yml file must first be generated.
-Every route has its own unique machine name, which is written in the format my_module_name.route_name (for instance, hello_module.welcome).
+To establish routes, a new.routing.yml file must first be generated.
+Every route has its unique machine name, which is written in the format my_module_name.route_name (for instance, hello_module.welcome).

 hello_module.welcome: